Dutch Brain and Cognition Early Career Award

 Committee members cannot evaluate nominations from candidates from their own university or that concern a conflict of interest (e.g., current/former collaborations).

-Preselection: If there are many submissions, each submission is evaluated by at least two of the committee members; ranking per member; highest ranked reviewed (again) by all committee members.
+Preselection: If many submissions, each submission is evaluated by at least two of the committee members; ranking per member; highest ranked reviewed (again) by all committee members.

 Rankings are based on the following criteria: